VansonLeung/poc_markdown_template_maker/README.md

-# Proton Canvas — HTML WYSIWYG Studio
+# VANPORT WYSIWYG — AI-Assisted HTML WYSIWYG Studio

-Proton Canvas is a single-page, desktop-first HTML WYSIWYG playground powered by vanilla JavaScript and TailwindCSS (via CDN).
-It focuses on quickly composing polished marketing docs or templates while remaining exportable as clean HTML.
+VANPORT WYSIWYG is a single-page, desktop-first playground powered by vanilla JavaScript and TailwindCSS (via CDN).
+It blends rich authoring tools with AI-friendly workflows so you can craft, reuse, and share polished HTML templates without leaving the browser.

 ## Key Features
 - **Modern editor canvas** – `contenteditable` stage with typography presets, responsive padding, and inline highlighting.